If you're using a weighbridge for trade purposes, it must be approved by Trading Standards and comply with the below requirements.

 Penalties for breaching the Weights and Measures Act

-Under the Weights and Measures Act, it's an offence to use a false or unjust weight or measure (including a weighbridge), or a weight or measure that is not approved as required under the Act.
-It's also an offence under the Act to deliver a lesser quantity of goods than purchased where goods were sold by weight, measure, or number.
+Under the Weights and Measures Act, it's an offence to use a false or unjust weighbridge, or one that is not approved, as required under the Act.
+It's also an offence under the Act to deliver a lesser quantity of goods than purchased, where goods were sold by weight, measure, or number.

 Depending on the offence, you could be issued with an infringement notice and required to pay a fine of up to $500.
 Alternatively, you could be charged in the District Court with breaches of the Act.
 Depending on the offence breached, you could be subject to a higher penalty.